This topic is for the latest release of the SDK (v4). You can find content for the older version of the SDK (v3) here.

 To save development time, LUIS provides pre-trained language models that recognize common utterances for common categories of bots.

-- Prebuilt entities help your bot recognize common types of information like dates, times, numbers, temperature, currency, geography, and age.
-See Extract typed LUIS results for an example that uses LUIS to extract dates.
-See Use prebuilt entities for background on the types that LUIS can recognize.
+Prebuilt entities help your bot recognize common types of information like dates, times, numbers, temperature, currency, geography, and age.
+See use prebuilt entities for background on the types that LUIS can recognize.

 How your bot gets messages from LUIS

-Every time your LUIS-integrated bot receives an utterance, the bot sends it to the LUIS app, which returns a JSON response that contains the intents and entities.
-The Bot Builder SDK provides functionality (implemented as middleware) to automatically process the responses from LUIS and pass them to your bot.
-You can use the turn context in your bot's receive handler to route the conversation flow based on the intent in the LUIS response.
+Once you have set up and connected LUIS, your bot can send the message to your LUIS app, which returns a JSON response that contains the intents and entities.
+Then, you can use the turn context in your bot's turn handler to route the conversation flow based on the intent in the LUIS response.

 Best practices for Language Understanding

 Consider the following practices when designing a language model for your bot.